Teichlab/scg_lib_structs/docs/source/ge/sci-RNA-seq.md

 `--readFilesIn`

 >>> If you check the manual, we should put two files here.
-The first file is the reads that come from cDNA, and the second the file should contain cell barcode and UMI.
+The first file is the reads that come from cDNA, and the second file should contain cell barcode and UMI.
 In __sci-RNA-seq__, cDNA reads come from Read 2, and the cell barcode and UMI come from Read 1 or the `CB_UMI` file you just prepared.
 Check [the sci-RNA-seq GitHub Page](https://teichlab.github.io/scg_lib_structs/methods_html/sci-RNA-seq.html) if you are not sure.

 `--soloType CB_UMI_Simple`